HoshinoTouko/QUICPresentation/[Paper] The QUIC Transport Protocol- Design and Internet-Scale Deployment.md

 TCP’s bytestream abstraction, however, prevents applications from controlling the framing of their communications [12] and imposes a "latency tax" on application frames whose delivery must wait for retransmissions of previously lost TCP segments.

-# QUIC's Goal
+## QUIC's Goal

 QUIC is designed to meet several goals [59], including deployability, security, and reduction in handshake and head-of-line blocking delays.

-The QUIC protocol combines its cryptographic and trans- port handshakes to minimize setup RTTs.
+The QUIC protocol combines its cryptographic and transport handshakes to minimize setup RTTs.
 It multiplexes multiple requests/responses over a single connection by providing each with its own stream, so that no response can be blocked by another.

 # Design and Implementation